 4. Corporate Learning Management System (Corporate LMS):

-Corporate Learning Management Systems (LMS) can be deployed in two ways: on-premises or in the cloud.
-With on-premises deployment, the organization must buy and maintain the necessary hardware and software to run the LMS.
-On the other hand, cloud-based deployment means the vendor hosts the LMS, and learners can access it online.
+Corporate Learning Management Systems (LMS) may be installed in two ways: on-premises and in the cloud.
+On-premises implementation requires the business to purchase and maintain the necessary gear and software to run the LMS.
+In contrast, cloud-based deployment means that the LMS is hosted by the provider and may be accessed online by learners.

 Advantages of using a corporate LMS: